carpentries/governance/minutes/motions.md

 This is a motion to approve Dec 2022 Special Election Meeting Minutes and of the Q1 2023 Meeting Minutes.

-**I move to approve the  Dec 2022 Special Election Meeting Minutes and of the Q1 2023 Meeting Minutes.**
+**I move to approve the Dec 2022 Special Election Meeting Minutes and the Q1 2023 Meeting Minutes.**

 **Maker:** Sarah Stevens
 **Second:** John Chodacki